Veselin Vujović

 As a player, Vujović competed at the 1984 and 1988 Summer Olympics for the Yugoslavia national team.

 Playing career

-During his career Vujović played for RK Metaloplastika, Barcelona and Granollers.
+During his career, Vujović played for RK Metaloplastika, Barcelona and Granollers.
 At Metaloplastika, he was part of the club golden generation during the 1980s, winning seven league titles, 4 cup titles and two European Champions Cup titles.
 Vujović also lost one final in 1984 and three semi-final matches in the European Champions Cup while playing for Metaloplastika.

-In 1986 he was named as the best athlete of Yugoslavia.
+In 1986, he was named as the best athlete of Yugoslavia.

-He was first player to receive title of the IHF World Player of the Year.
+He was the first player to receive the title of the IHF World Player of the Year.

-In 1984 he was a member of the Yugoslav national team which won the gold medal at the Olympics.
+In 1984, he was a member of the Yugoslav national team which won the gold medal at the Olympics.
 He played all six matches and scored 28 goals.

-Four years later he was part of the Yugoslav team which won the bronze medal.
+Four years later, he was part of the Yugoslav team which won the bronze medal.
 He played all six matches again and scored 29 goals.

+Coaching career

+At the 2017 World Championship he guided the Slovenia team to a bronze medal, which is Slovenias best ever result at a World Championship.